gplv2/multi-monitors-bar_fapv2/README.md

-# Multi Monitors Add-On for GNOME Shell
+# Multi Monitor Bar for GNOME Shell

 Add multiple monitors overview and panel for GNOME Shell.
+This is an updated fork with GNOME 46 compatibility.

 ## Features